virialvill/all-the-news-react/README.md

 export default App;
 ```

-Pass setSection into the Nav in App.js:
+Since clicking on the nav is what changes the section we'll pass `setSection` into the Nav in App.js:

 ```js
 <Nav navItems={navItems} setSection={setSection} />
 ```

+We'll use a new component in Nav to display each of the nav elements.

-Create NavItem.js
+Create NavItem.js:

 ```js
 import React from "react";